freeCodeCamp/guide/src/pages/html/tutorials/basic-html/radio-button/index.md

 </body>
 </html>
 ```
 Radio buttons can be used to select a single option out of multiple options.
 You aren't allowed to choose 2 or more radio buttons in the same selection field.
+Radio buttons are used on websites to define something such as your choosing your gender or "where you live at the moment" as some examples.